sonmac1203/antaris-main/README.md

 For instance, at `@/lambda/handlers/UserAuthenticationHandler.js` we have the handler function for the UserAuthenticationIntent.

 All handler functions have to be imported into the index file at `@/lambda/index.js`, which serves as the entry point of all handlers, to be added to the `SkillBuilders` module from the `ask-sdk-core` package.

+## External communications

+This skill communicates with Antaris-web server in order to fetch participant data as well as to upload the response to MongoDB Atlas connected to Antaris-web server.
+At the moment, the functions to make the HTTP requests to Antaris-web's RESTful APIs are located at `@/lambda/services` and the configurations are located at `@/lambda/config/api.config.js`.

+## Version control

+During development, this skill is setup with Git and is configured to fetch from the Amazon Developer Console and to push to both the Amazon Developer Console and a Github repository (antaris-main).
+Please check out [this video](https://youtu.be/88AsF_xJsj0) to learn more about this setup.